laozhou-in-germany/Chens_LMS_Public/docs/docs/ref13_knowledge_management.md

 Dataview code block to support the consolidation.
 All notes with the **related tag** are listed below **Not Processed Notes**.
 The notes will disappear, as soon as they are referenced within the topic (using a wiki link).

-Before consolidation: Three notes are Not Processed.
+Before consolidation: One note is Not Processed: `Berlin (Wikipedia)`.
 ![image-20220816214110876](images/image-20220816214110876.png)

-After consolidation: One note remains **Not Processed Notes**.
+After consolidation: `Berlin (Wikipedia)` not displayed any more。
 ![image-20220816214202530](images/image-20220816214202530.png)